jmcantrell/vim-fencing/README.md

 I borrowed a small amount of code from a similar plugin, [vim-context-commentstring][4], to set up the auto-commands.

-While they offer similar functionality for altering `commentstring`, there doesn't appear to be any way to extend that plugin without editing the original code.
+While it offers similar functionality for altering `commentstring`, there doesn't appear to be any way to extend that plugin without editing the original code.
 Conversely, this plugin avoids built-in filetype handling, and instead defers the detection to a more general